pacman-ghost/asl-rulebook2/doc/prepare.md

         --output /tmp/prepared/ASL\ Rulebook.pdf \
         --progress
 ```
-This fixes the zoom problem when clicking on links within the PDF, and rotates any landscape pages.
+This rotates any landscape pages, so that the browser shows pages at the correct width (without a horizontal scrollbar).

 ### Using the prepared files